abidgaidarov/road-sign-classifier-bot/README.md

 ## SignVision Bot

-This Telegram bot, with its state-of-the-art AI technology, helps you detect and classify road signs in your photos with ease.
+My Telegram bot, with its state-of-the-art AI technology, helps you detect and classify road signs in your photos with ease.
 Simply send it a picture, and it will recognize and categorize the signs in a matter of seconds.
 Get instant insights and knowledge on the road signs around you with just a tap!

 Please open the bot via [link](https://t.me/road_sign_classifier_bot) and press `/start`.